The ultimate Gravity SMTP guide: Everything you need to know

 Postmark

-The tradeoff is that Postmark is generally a little more expensive than other services.
-But if you’re willing to pay a little more for hassle-free setup and top-notch reliability, Postmark might be a good option.
+It’s a little more expensive than some other options, but Postmark might be a good option if you’re willing to pay a little more for hassle-free setup and top-notch reliability.

 Postmark lets you send 100 emails per month for free.
 Paid plans start at $15 for up to 10,000 emails per month (at time of writing).